 […………..]

 [39] 3GPP TS 31.101: " UICC-terminal interface; Physical and logical characteristics".

+[xx] 3GPP TS 38.508-1: "5GS; User Equipment (UE) conformance specification; Part 1: Common test environment".

 [……………]

-3.5 Generic procedures for E-UTRAN/UTRAN/GERAN/IMSNB-IoT
+3.5 Generic procedures for E-UTRAN/UTRAN/GERAN/IMS/NB-IoT/5G-NR

 If a test case contains the statement "This test applies to Terminals accessing E-UTRAN", the procedures defined in TS 36.508 [29] shall be the basis for all performed procedures during the test.
 The procedures in subclause 4.5 describe the default behaviour of a conformant UE regarding the specified protocols to be used for E-UTRAN and the required procedures from the NAS.